ars-technologies/isa32bit/appendix1.md

 ARS Technologies have been developing and offering interfacing products allowing use of peripheral card outside of a computer system.

-Currently ARS Technologies offers USB2ISA family of products allowing use of one or more ISA cards on computer systems through USB2 inteface.
+Currently ARS Technologies offers USB2ISA family of products allowing use of one or more ISA cards on computer systems through USB2 interface.
 These products are not ISA32bit enabled.

 We are in development and will be releasing:
 - USB3ISA family of products, allowing use of one or more ISA cards on computer systems through USB3 interface